-We are developing our lead product candidates, VTX958, VTX002, VTX2735 and VTX3232, for the treatment of inflammatory diseases and autoimmune disorders, including moderately to severely active ulcerative colitis and Crohn's disease.
+We are developing our lead product candidates, VTX3232, VTX2735, VTX958 and VTX002, for the treatment of inflammatory diseases and autoimmune disorders, including moderately to severely active ulcerative colitis and Crohn's disease.
 Currently, there are numerous companies that are developing various alternate treatments for these indications.
 With respect to VTX958, if approved, it would compete with injected biologic therapies and non-injectable systemic therapies approved or in development for the treatment of Crohn's disease.
 With respect to VTX002, if approved, it would compete with a number of companies developing product candidates, as well as Zeposia (ozanimod), which is an S1P receptor modulator marketed by Pfizer.
-With respect to VTX2735 and VTX3232, we are aware of several other NLRP3 inhibitors in clinical or preclinical development, including Inzomelid and Somalix being developed by Roche.
+With respect to VTX3232 and VTX2735, we are aware of several other NLRP3 inhibitors in clinical or preclinical development, including selnoflast, which is being developed by Roche, VENT-01 and VENT-02, which are being developed by Ventus Therapeutics, NT-0796 and NT-0249, which are being developed by Nodthera, and dapansutrile, which is being developed by Olatec.
 Accordingly, our lead product candidates will face significant competition from multiple companies.
 Even if we obtain regulatory approval for our lead product candidates, the availability and price of our competitors' products could limit the demand and the price we are able to charge for our products.
 We may not be able to implement our business plan if the acceptance of our products is inhibited by price competition or the reluctance of physicians to switch from other methods of treatment to our product, or if physicians switch to other new therapies, drugs or biologic products or choose to reserve our product for use in limited circumstances.